Exercise - Use the Azure portal

 Select Virtual machines.
 If you don't see it, use the search box.

-The Virtual Machines pane appears.
+The Virtual machines pane appears.
 You haven't created any virtual machines yet, so there are no results.

 Select + Create > Azure virtual machine.
 The Create a virtual machine pane appears.

-Select the X in the top right-hand corner to close the Create a virtual machine pane.
+If you wanted to create a virtual machine, you could enter information here.
+For now, select the X in the top right-hand corner to close the Create a virtual machine pane.

 Select the X in the top right-hand corner to close the Virtual machines pane.